coreinfrastructure/best-practices-badge/criteria.md

 of OSS projects.
 For example, some practices enable multi-person review before release that can help find otherwise hard-to-find vulnerabilities.

-These best practices were created to (1) encourage OSS projects to follow best practices, (2) help new OSS projects discover what those practices are, and (3) help users know which projects are following best practices (so users can prefer such projects).
+These best practices have been created to:

+1. encourage OSS projects to follow best practices,
+1. help new OSS projects discover what those practices are, and
+1. help users know which projects are following best practices (so users can prefer such projects).

 We are currently focused on identifying *basic* best practices that well-run OSS projects typically already follow.